.jpg/:/cr=t:0%25,l:5.63%25,w:88.74%25,h:100%25/rs=w:600,h:451.12781954887214,cg:true)

 My aim is to provide a compassionate and supportive space where parents can talk openly about their experiences and feel understood during what can be both a meaningful and challenging stage of life.

-I draw on a range of evidence-based therapeutic approaches, including:
+I draw on a range of evidence-based therapies, including:

 When working with eating disorders, I draw from:

 If you’re unsure whether therapy might be helpful, that’s completely okay.
-Many people feel uncertain before their first appointment, and we can take things at a pace that feels comfortable for you.
+Many people feel uncertain before their first appointment.
+We can take things at a pace that feels comfortable for you.

 Spring Hill: 103/131 Wickham Terrace Spring Hill 4000 Norman Park: 130 Bennetts Road Norman Park 4170 As I am a solo practitioner the quickest way to get in contact with me is via email: hello@theresepriceclinicalpsychology.com.au 0455 025 372